 This handbook accompanies the professional development training program Conversations at the Kitchen Table: Reflective Parenting Conversations for Front Line Workers.
 Hardcopies available soon!

-This booklet is designed for case managers working with children (aged 0-18) within the homelessness and domestic violence sector.
+Tips and Resources for Navigating the NDIS Process when Working with Children is designed for case managers working with children (aged 0-18) within the homelessness and domestic violence sector.
 It has been produced by UniSA Occupational Therapy students, Lana Feichter and Hazel Paton, in collaboration with Relationships Australia South Australia – Together4Kids.

 Information for parents about their children and separation.

 Positive parenting tools for separated parents, extended and blended families.
 Two Homes is a place for separated parents to access valuable information, resources and tools that can help provide clarity and insight throughout this difficult process.

 Contains an excellent range of resources on separation that can be downloaded.
 Publications can also be ordered for free.

 Family Law Information for Parents

 Government of British Columbia Families Change

 Canadian website with comprehensive information for parents regarding children and family change.